 I am never paid to do a review.
 If a manufacture sends me a product to test I am under no obligation to write a review or to give a positive or negative review.
 I never accept money to review a product or service.
 I invest my own time to review products.
 I pay out of my own pocket the cost to produce and post these reviews on my sites.

 I don’t return the products after I test them.
-Once I have done adequate testing I will donate them to a select few local charities.
-Specifically tools are donated to charities that use the tools, not charities that resell items to make money.
+Once I have done adequate testing I will donate them to a select few veterans, veteran homeless shelters, and local charities.
+Specifically, tools are donated to charities that use the tools, not charities that resell items to make money.
 The company supplying the product is welcome to come and get it when I am done.

 If I create a link to a product in a review, I sometimes get paid a commission if you purchase the product or service.
-In general I get commission from direct sales from companies like Sears, Northern Tool, Amazon, etc. and paid for traffic I send to eBay.
-In other cases I don’t get any compensations ……. the owners of the companies I know and have a long standing relationship with.
+In general, I get a commission from direct sales from companies like ACME Tool, Northern Tool, Amazon, etc., and paid for traffic I send to eBay.
+In other cases, I don’t get any compensation……. the owners of the companies I know and have a long-standing relationship with.
 For example, I’ve known Gary at Acrease Mowers for years and have spent hours and hours using and discussing his product.
 In another example, Eric of Peterson Computer Consulting (hire him) is my son-in-law.
 You are under no obligation to purchase any product from me.
-If you ever have question about this, ask me..
+If you ever have a question about this, ask me.

 These are good rules and practices in today’s world.
 I want you to be sure that you can trust me.
 That my opinions are my own.
 And they are based on my experience ……… not how much I am paid.
 It’s important for you as a consumer to understand the relationship between a person reviewing the product and the manufacturer or service provider.
 If you don’t see a disclosure policy as part of a review of a product, that reviewer may be violating the law or at the very least the Code of Ethics.